Lzyabc/t-rest_examples_katacoda/t-rest/playground/step1.md

  * @Author: lzy
  * @Date: 2020-05-21 09:29:04
  * @LastEditors: lzy
- * @LastEditTime: 2020-05-21 12:30:41
+ * @LastEditTime: 2020-05-21 21:34:05
 -->
-We use docker to deploy and run T-REST engine.
-In this step, we will run two T-REST instances.

-## Pull T-REST images

-Pull T-REST images from Docker hub.
+## Local environment

+Local IP address is `[[HOST_IP]]`

+You need to install T-REST with

 `docker pull lucaszy/t-rest_tmp:v1`{{execute}}

-## Run two instances

-Start two T-REST engine instances.
+And run command

-`docker run -tid -p 1206:1206 --name=ins1 lucaszy/t-rest_tmp:v1 t-rest`{{execute}}
+`docker run -tid -p 1206:1206 --name=ins lucaszy/t-rest_tmp:v1 t-rest`{{execute}}

-`docker run -tid -p 1207:1206 --name=ins2 lucaszy/t-rest_tmp:v1 t-rest`{{execute}}

-The above **command** will start two T-REST engine instances, with name "ins1" and "ins2".
+The you will get local T-REST engine instance.

-T-REST engine's default port is 1206,"-p 1206:1206" and "-p 1207:1206" will map host's port 1206 to ins1's 1206, and map host's port 1207  to ins2's 1206.

-So we get ins1 runs on `[[HOST_IP]]:1206`, and ins2 runs on `[[HOST_IP]]:1207`
+T-REST engine runs on `http://[[HOST_IP]]:1206/`

+## Remote server environment

+T-REST engine runs on remote server : `http://49.235.231.130:1206/`

+You can use it directly.

+## Remote Things envrionment

+T-REST engine runs on Raspberry Pi : Not available at the moment.